tobiastimm/frontend-coding-first-steps/src/03/README.md

-# Exercise 03 - Down to the foot
+# Exercise 03 - The footer takes it all

 ## Lesson